 New America Indianapolis & the Indianapolis Recorder’s community conversations focus on how black business owners can survive the COVID-19 crisis

 The library’s business databases can be used to research competitors, potential consumers, and to research topics like payroll taxes during the coronavirus shutdowns.
 Examples of business databases for competitor and consumer research include ReferenceUSA and Mergent Intellect.
-A database that can be used to research a topic like payroll taxes is Gale Business Entrepreneurship.
 You can find more detailed information about business databases on the IndyPL Blog at Business Databases.

 Disaster Distress Helpline Call 1-800-985-5990, or text TalkWithUs to 66746

 National Domestic Violence Hotline Call 1-800-799-7233 and TTY 1-800-787-3224